anonutopia/anonutopians/anonwallet.md

 #### TODO

-- [ ] handle no meta mask / no dapp browser
 - [ ] handle wrong network
 - [ ] handle metamask not signed in
 - [ ] referral system